 We’re huge fans of investing using cheap Index ETFs here at Young and Thrifty.
-If you have checked out our free eBook you already know that we think it’s really easy to build a DIY portfolio that has almost no fees attached to it and that easily diversifies your investment dollars all around the world.
-Even better, with the Questrade discount brokerage you can basically invest for free since they don’t charge you anything when you purchase ETFs.
+If you have checked out our past articles, you already know that we think it’s really easy to build a DIY portfolio that has almost no fees attached to it and that easily diversifies your investment dollars all around the world.
+Even better, with the Questrade discount brokerage, you can basically invest for free since they don’t charge you anything when you purchase ETFs.

-For simplicty’s sake I have shied away from products that market themselves as “fundamental indexing”, “weighted indexing”, “smart beta”, and/or “strategic beta”.
-There is just such an unbelievable amount of noise out there in the world of investing and so many great salesmen trying to sell you garbage products, that if you deviate from super-simple approaches peoples’ eyes tend to glaze over and you recede back into the mix of all the guys trying to be the Wolf of Wall Street.
+For simplicity’s sake, I have shied away from products that market themselves as “fundamental indexing”, “weighted indexing”, “smart beta”, and/or “strategic beta”.
+Since there is just such an unbelievable amount of noise out there in the world of investing and so many great salesmen trying to sell you garbage products if you deviate from super-simple approaches, peoples’ eyes tend to glaze over and you fade into the mix of all the guys trying to be the Wolf of Wall Street.

-In doing some research for this article however, I ran into some stuff written by guys I really respect in the personal finance world such as Andrew Hallam, author of Millionaire Teacher and Preet Banerjee (all around expert on everything personal finance – find him almost anywhere).
-Enough people thought there was merit to this idea that I figured I’d better look into it.
+However, in doing some research for this article, I ran into some stuff written by guys I really respect in the personal finance world such as Andrew Hallam, author of Millionaire Teacher and Preet Banerjee (all-around expert on everything personal finance – find him almost anywhere).
+Since so many people saw the merit of this idea, I figured I’d better look into it.
 Here’s what I found and how it compares to what I’ve written about index ETFs throughout this site and in the eBook.

 Is an Index By Any Other Name Still an Index?